-Once the menu is set, the office helps them make up place-cards.
+Once the menu is set, the office helps them make place-cards.
 The menu is printed on one side of the card and the child's name is handwritten on the other.
 Here is an assortment of place-cards that have graced the tables of formal dinners in the past.

 The next step is buying the food.
-The menu is broken down into ingredients and Diana (elementary teacher) helps them figure out the amounts they will need.
+The menu is broken down into ingredients and the teachers help them figure out the amounts they will need.
 Once the shopping list is written out, a small group of the children are taken to a local grocery store to purchase everything they will need to make the dinner.
 Although they are driven to the store by an adult, they are not guided around the store.
 The children are expected to push the cart around the store and find the items on their list.
 If they need help, they are to ask someone who works at the store.
 Now this does not mean that the driver just dumps the children at the store then goes to grab a coffee. ;0) Far from it.
 Having been the adult in question on several occasions, I find it best to hang out by the magazine rack in case the children need to find me.

 Once the groceries have been bought and paid for, the children return to the school and the cooking begins.
-By this time, Diana and another group of children have had time to really look at the recipes and decide how many steps are involved.
+By this time, another group of children have had time to really look at the recipes and decide how many steps are involved.

 While the food is being prepared, another group of children make the table arrangements.
 Our Board Chairman, Eveline, brings in an assortment of fresh flowers every year and guides the children as they make beautiful centrepieces for the tables.

 By 3 o'clock, the food has all been prepared and put away, the classroom has been tidied and the table has been set, so the children go home to prepare themselves for the festivities.
 It is a Formal Dinner and the children take great pleasure in dressing up in their finery.
 Over the years, we have seen everything from three piece suits to freshly pressed Hawaiian shirts, opera length gloves to feather boas, and bolo ties to bow-ties.